VikOlliver/RepRapMicron/maus/README.md

 A window in the XY Table allows UV exposure of the resin from underneath without illuminating the reservoir.
 Motion is achieved with a 400 step NEMA17 stepper motor on each axis driver, and these are controlled by any method convenient for the user.

+The intention is that the probe will also be used to manipulate or even operate micron-scale items.

 ## Build
 The *maus* directory contains three OpenSCAD build files and one kind-of-an-include file: